-- (i) Efforts made towards technology absorption The technology developments were validated and implemented - (ii) The benefits derived like product improvement, cost reduction, product development or import substitution. - (a) New products developed to the specific requirements of customers - (b) Development of starter motor grade magnets - (c) Flexibility in usages of raw materials - (d) Achieved higher productivity - (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the Financial Year) - - (a) the details of technology imported Nil (b) the year of import Nil (c) whether the technology been fully absorbed Nil (d) if not fully absorbed, areas where absorption has not taken place, and the reasons thereof : NA (iv) The expenditure incurred on Research and Development. (a) Capital Nature : Nil (b) Revenue Nature ₹440.49
+- (i) Efforts made towards technology absorption The technology developments were validated and implemented - (ii) The benefits derived like product improvement, cost reduction, product development or import substitution. - a) New products developed to the specific requirements of customers - b) Development of starter motor grade magnets - c) Flexibility in usages of raw materials - d) Achieved higher productivity - (iii) In case of imported technology (imported during the last three years reckoned from the beginning of the Financial Year) - a) the details of technology imported : Nil b) the year of import : Nil C) whether the technology been fully absorbed : Nil d) if not fully absorbed, areas where absorption e) has not taken place, and the reasons thereof : NA ) Th e expenditure incurred on Research and Development. a) Capital Nature : Nil b) Revenue Nature : Nil